 Mixing different themes with maximalism is possible!
-It can be perfectly paired with different themes -- retro, classic, tropical-inspired, all these types of styles work wonders with Max.
+It can be perfectly paired with different themes -- retro, classic, tropical-inspired, all these styles work wonders with Max.

-Those with nostalgic sentiment could go for retro-styled home designs like the one below.
+Those with nostalgia could go for retro-styled home designs like the one below.

-The achromatic white wall was elevated with eclectic shelves and a sideboard decorated with various retro-style elements like graphic prints, record player, rattan basket, plants, and many more.
-Meanwhile, the eye-catching Victorian carpet on the floor is paired with sofas that perfectly blend with the pillows' hues of purple and blue and throws on geometric patterns, which give the entire living room a 1970s vibe.
+The achromatic white wall was elevated with eclectic shelves and a sideboard decorated with various retro-style elements like graphic prints, a record player, a rattan basket, plants, and many more.
+Meanwhile, the eye-catching Victorian carpet on the floor is paired with sofas that perfectly blend with the pillows' purple and blue hues and throw on geometric patterns, giving the entire living room a 1970s vibe.

 While retro seems inviting, not all maximalists may go for it.
 For some maximalists who find an escape through representational and sequential arts, comics and pop art-inspired rooms could be a good idea.

-Aside from featuring the works of visual artists Andy Warhol and Roy Lichtenstein, this type of visual art blends incredibly with expressive and bright colors like the scarlet tomato background of the interior above.
+Aside from featuring the works of Andy Warhol and Roy Lichtenstein, this type of visual art blends incredibly with expressive and bright colors like the scarlet tomato background of the interior above.
 Meanwhile, notice how contrasting the surrounding decors are.
-In this type of style, the mirror, sofa, pillows are meant to contend with the background to exude peculiar beauty energy.
+In this style, the mirror, sofa, and pillows are meant to contend with the background to exude peculiar beauty energy.

-If you want to try this type of design, you may opt to consider some more features like good room lighting, vinyl stickers, and furniture with unusual shapes and colors.
+If you want to try this type of design, you may consider some more features like good room lighting, vinyl stickers, and furniture with unusual shapes and colors.

-Which among these styles fit your maximalist persona?
+Which among these styles fits your maximalist persona?
 Retro, Gatsby, Comics and Pop Art, or Tropics?